Authentic Oven FAQ

 Q: What tools should I use inside my oven?

 A: Authentic Oven also manufactures a range of quality tools specifically designed to use in your oven.
-Please refer to the Tools page on our website under Products and Prices for more details.
+Please refer to the online shop page on our website under Products and Prices for more details.

 A: Your Authentic Oven will be fine in any weather conditions but may take longer to heat if it gets too wet on the inside.
-We do have fitted covers available that can help protect and keep your oven dry and clean.
-Please enquire if you are interested.
+We do have rain covers available that can help protect and keep your oven dry and clean.

 Q: How does the oven get delivered?